Harry Potter belongs to J.K. Rowling, not me.

 They'd waited until her birthday so that no one could say that the memories were obtained illegally.
 Hedwig, who'd surprised them all by showing up the day after they'd left, had been offended when Harry performed a charm to turn her feathers brown so she wouldn't be recognized when she carried a brown paper bag, which contained the two memories and a note explaining the memories signed by Harry Potter and Hermione Granger, to the editor of the Daily Prophet.
 Once the owl was gone, an identical package was given to Fawkes, who flamed directly to the Minister's office.

-"Now that that's out of the way," said Hermione, "We'll head over to Petunia's house."
+"Now that that's out of the way," suggested Hermione, "we'll head over to Petunia's house."

 While Harry chatted with his aunt (and Dudley stayed in his room), Remus and Hermione performed several spells on Harry's house, occasionally needing him (the owner) to help in some way.
 Usually it was to provide a drop of blood on some rune they'd put there.

 About twenty minutes after they arrived, Harry was talking to his aunt, when his newest companion flashed right in between them.
-Petunia jumped backwards while Harry said, "Hi, Fawkes."
+Petunia jumped backwards while Harry greeted the amazing bird.
+"Hi, Fawkes."
 The phoenix chirped in response.
 Harry noticed that a rolled up piece of parchment had been tied to his leg.
 "Is that a letter from Scrimgeour?"
 Another chirp.
 "By the way, Fawkes, this is my Aunt Petunia."

-"Er, nice to meet you, Fawkes," said the nervous woman while Harry got his mail.
+"Er, nice to meet you, Fawkes," responded the nervous woman while Harry got his mail.
 He unrolled the scroll and read it.

 Dear Mr. Potter and Miss Granger,